StarnightTeam/CookCraft/changelogs/dev_changelog.md

 Improved the basic quests<br />
 Added some basic bounties

+Buffed AE2's Crystal Resonator's power output to 64/t (was 20)

 Fixed several items missing tags<br />
+Added several more items to the backpack whitelist<br />
 Made recipes that require Bowls use the `cookcraft:furnace` tag<br />
 Made recipes that require Bowls use the `cookcraft:bowl` tag<br />
 Made recipes that require Crafting Tables use the `forge:crafting_tables` tag